Brian Lloyd: Club career

 In September 1977, Lloyd made a surprise £6,000 move to local rivals Chester.
-He quickly replaced fellow Welshman Grenville Millington as the regular Chester goalkeeper and helped Alan Oakes's "Seals" to finish fifth in the Third Division in 1977–78, with Lloyd being named as the club's player of the season for his efforts.
-He was again first-choice the following season but an injury in September 1979 led to Millington replacing Lloyd in the Chester goal.
+He quickly replaced fellow Welshman Grenville Millington as the regular Chester goalkeeper and helped Alan Oakes's "Seals" to finish fifth in the Third Division in 1977–78, with Lloyd being named as the club's Player of the Season for his efforts.
+He was again first-choice the following season.
+However, an injury in September 1979 led to Millington replacing Lloyd in the Chester goal.
 With Millington now the regular in goal and youngster Phil Harrington emerging from the youth ranks, Lloyd was allowed to join Port Vale on loan in February 1981.
-He played Vale's remaining sixteen matches of the season.
+He played Vale's remaining 16 matches of the season.
 Vale supporters and players alike appealed to manager John McGrath to sign him on permanently at Vale Park, but to no avail, he returned to Sealand Road and was subsequently released.

 Ahead of the start of the following season Lloyd was back at Stockport County, who were now managed by Jimmy McGuigan.
 He missed just one game in two seasons back at Edgeley Park, and even managed to get on the scoresheet against Bradford City in 1982.
 County hovered above the Fourth Division re-election zone in 1981–82 and 1982–83 under the stewardship of Eric Webster.
-Lloyd dropped into non-league football, having spells with North Wales sides Bangor City (Alliance Premier League and Northern Premier League), Colwyn Bay (North West Counties League), Rhyl and Lex XI.
+Lloyd dropped into non-League football, having spells with North Wales sides Bangor City (Alliance Premier League and Northern Premier League), Colwyn Bay (North West Counties League), Rhyl and Lex XI.